-2.4 eVisa
+2.3 eVisa

-If you confirmed your identity using the 'UK Immigration: ID Check' app and are informed that you can view your immigration status online, you will not receive a visa vignette or a BRP.
-Instead, you will use your UKVI account credentials to sign in to the View and Prove service on GOV.UK, where you can access your online immigration status information - this is called an eVisa.
+All assistants who apply for a Temporary Work Government Authorised Exchange visa will now receive an eVisa.
+This means you will be able to view your immigration status online.
+You will use your UKVI account credentials to sign in to the View and Prove service on GOV.UK, where you can access your online immigration status information - this is called an eVisa.